cosmos/cosmos-sdk/CONTRIBUTING.md

 problems/features, if a PR is opened before an adequate design discussion has taken place in a github issue, that PR runs a high likelihood of being rejected.

-Take a peek at our [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.
-Note, we use `make tools` for installing the linting tools.

 Other notes:

 - Looking for a good place to start contributing?
 How about checking out some